Cosmology of Single Species Hidden Dark Matter: Scalar perturbations of the hidden dark matter

-where $c_{\rm{vis}}^2$ is a viscosity parameter.
-We model the viscosity term with two parameterizations: (1) $c_{\rm{vis}}^2=0$, which corresponds to a situation in which there is some elastic self-interaction sufficient to keep the perturbed distribution in equilibrium, so that $\pi_{\rm{h}}=0$ at all times, consistent with the above discussion (recalling that initially $\pi_{\rm{h}}=0$); and (2) $c_{\rm{vis}}^2=w_{\rm{h}}$, which mimics the free-streaming case and serves as a source for the anisotropic stress \cite{Hu1998ApJ}.
-For a more precise treatment of the second case, one should consider higher-moment-hierarchy Boltzmann equations \cite{Lewis-Challinor-2002,ELLIS-etal-1983487}.

-We assume that perturbations in the hidden dark matter scenario are seeded by adiabatic initial conditions.
-Note that dark matter isocurvature modes can naturally exist when the dark matter does not begin in thermal contact with the Standard Model sector; see e.g. Ref.\,\cite{Tenkanen-2019-nonthermally-produced-DM}.
+We assume that perturbations in the HiDM scenario are seeded by adiabatic initial conditions.
+Note that dark matter isocurvature modes can naturally arise when the dark matter does not begin in thermal contact with the Standard Model sector; see e.g. Ref.\,\cite{Tenkanen-2019-nonthermally-produced-DM}.
 However, the primordial isocurvature component has been tightly constrained by Planck \cite{Planck2018inflation}, so we will assume adiabatic initial conditions.
-We will see that since the hidden dark matter is initially relativistic, the adiabatic initial conditions of the density perturbations of the hidden dark matter are different from the standard case and are now the same as those of photons:
+Since HiDM is initially relativistic, its adiabatic initial conditions differ from those of standard CDM and instead resemble those of photons \cite{Ma-Bertschinger1995,Bucher-etal-2000-perturbation-initial-condition}.
+Keeping next-to-leading order terms,

-Note the coefficient of the next-to-leading order term above is now different from that in Eq.\,\eqref{eq:delta_CDM_adiabatic_init} because the hidden dark matter in this case initially behaves as a type of radiation.
-The next-to-leading order approximation of the initial conditions of other variables also needs to be changed consistently.
-We let the initial conditions of $q_{\rm{h}}$ also equal those of the photon heat flux, i.e.,
+Note the coefficient of the next-to-leading order term above is now different from that in Eq.~\eqref{eq:delta_CDM_adiabatic_init}, i.e., it is $\Omega_{\rm b}$ in the numerator now, because the HiDM in this case initially behaves as a type of radiation.
+The initial conditions of $q_{\rm{h}}$ also equal those of the photon heat flux \cite{Ma-Bertschinger1995,Bucher-etal-2000-perturbation-initial-condition}, i.e.,